DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Extensions and Robustness Checks

 The results remain consistent across all definitions.
 In Column (1), the estimated effect of enforcement is –0.501 and statistically significant at the 10\% level.
-This implies that the issuance of one additional deforestation-related fine is associated with a reduction of approximately 0.5 homicides per 100,000 inhabitants, representing a 2.2\% decrease relative to the average homicide rate across municipalities.
-In Column (2), the estimated coefficient becomes –0.550, also statistically significant at the 10\% level.
+This implies that the issuance of one additional deforestation-related fine is associated with a reduction of approximately 0.50 homicides per 100,000 inhabitants, representing a 2.2\% decrease relative to the average homicide rate across municipalities.
+In Column (2), the estimated coefficient becomes –0.55, also statistically significant at the 10\% level.
 This effect implies a 2.3\% reduction relative to the average homicide rate across municipalities.
-Importantly, the relative effects are approximately 2.2\%--2.5\% in all specifications, and the estimated coefficients are statistically indistinguishable across specifications.
+In Column (4), the estimated coefficient is -0.73 and remains significant at the 5\% level.
+Relative to the average homicide rate across municipalities, this effect represents a reduction of 2.6\%.
+Importantly, the relative effects are approximately 2.2\%--2.6\% in all specifications, and the estimated coefficients are statistically indistinguishable across specifications.

 This stability compared to the main specification suggests that specific coding choices do not drive the main findings.
 Consequently, it reinforces the conclusion that environmental enforcement contributes to reducing lethal violence, even under conservative definitions of homicide.